obscuredc/lux/README.md

 # lux
-it is a stack based programming language. very like assembly themed. only integers are allowed as parameters, so to build "strings" is very annoying.
+it is a stack based programming language. very like assembly themed. only integers are allowed as parameters, so to build "strings" is very annoying. it isn't meant for actual use. it was more for a project. i wouldnt even consider it an esoteric language because it has 0 creativity.
 ## documentation
 note that the documentation is not consistent with the language - by this I mean when a new command is added, it may take a while for it to be documented.
 #### psh